Download the print version

 12.30 The three categories of ‘abuse of process’ listed in s 89L(4) are not an exhaustive list.
 ‘Abuse of process’ can include behaviour of another kind, as illustrated by the following examples of declarations under s 89K:

-- a declaration made against a person who made multiple access requests directed to documents held by judicial officers after being advised that s 5(1)(b) of the FOI Act excludes a holder of judicial office from its operation
+- a declaration made against a person who made multiple access requests directed to documents held by judicial officers after being advised that s 5(1)(b) of the FOI Act excludes the holder of judicial office from its operation.

 A particular access action that would be manifestly unreasonable

 12.31 This ground applies only to a particular access action that would be manifestly unreasonable.
 The term ‘manifestly unreasonable’ is not defined in the FOI Act.
 The factors that are relevant in applying this ground are likely to be similar to those discussed above in relation to whether a particular access action or series of actions would be an abuse of process under the FOI Act.
 It will also be relevant to consider whether an agency could more appropriately respond to a manifestly unreasonable access action in other ways, such as consultation with the applicant, either informally or under s 24AB, to establish if a practical refusal reason exists for refusing a request.

 12.32 An agency or minister who applies for a vexatious applicant declaration has the onus of establishing that the declaration should be made (s 89K(3)).
 As noted above at [12.7], an agency must establish a clear and convincing need for a declaration.